-Where a reserved component name is followed by an instance value, the posted event should contain a variable with the same name (including the leading underscore) and value.
-This allows a subscribing client to retrieve the value from the event through EVM's normal API functions, rather than having to parse the event name to find the value.
+The reserved component name convention requires that, when a reserved component name is used, the posted event must contain a variable with the same name (including the leading underscore) and value.
+This convention allows a subscribing client to retrieve the value from the event through EVM's normal API functions, rather than having to parse the event name to find the value.
+Because this functionality requires the same information to be added to the event twice, the EvmEventPost() function automatically finds any variables in an event whose names begin with an underscore, and, if the calling program has not already included corresponding components in the event name, it appends them before posting the event.
+See EvmEventPost(1) for more information about automatic name extension.